andrewsteckley/COVID-19-Public-Preview/README.md

 * gathering the best estimates (that represent real-world ground truth) for all the input parameters.
 * Enhancing it to include spatial modeling and density variation of the populations
+* Including the movement (i.e. travel), and varying levels of constraint on the movement, of individuals between regions

 ![text image](images/V1-Run1.png)